Narcissus pseudonarcissus

 This species has pale yellow tepals, with a darker central trumpet.
 The long, narrow leaves are slightly greyish green in colour and rise from the base of the stem.
 The plant grows from a bulb.
-The flowers produce seeds, which when germinated, take five to seven years to produce a flowering plant.
+The flowers produce seeds which, when germinated, take five to seven years to produce a flowering plant.
 (Sexual seed reproduction mixes the traits of both parent flowers, so if garden hybrid cultivars are planted close to wild populations of Narcissus pseudonarcissus, there is a danger that the new seedlings, having hybrid vigour, could out-compete the wild plants.)

 Distribution

 The species is native to Western Europe from Spain and Portugal east to Germany and north to England and Wales.
-It is commonly grown in gardens and populations have become established in the Balkans, Australia, New Zealand, the Caucasus, Madeira, British Columbia, Ontario, Newfoundland, Nova Scotia, Oregon, Washington state, much of eastern United States, and the Falkland Islands.
+It is commonly grown in gardens and populations have become established in the Balkans, Australia, New Zealand, the Caucasus, Madeira, British Columbia, Ontario, Newfoundland, Nova Scotia, Oregon, Washington state, much of the eastern United States, and the Falkland Islands.
 Wild plants grow in woods, grassland and on rocky ground.
 In Britain native populations have decreased substantially since the 19th century due to intensification of agriculture, clearance of woodland and uprooting of the bulbs for use in gardens.
 In Germany it was a subject of a national awareness campaign for the protection of wildflowers in 1981.

 In England, the Farndale valley in the North York Moors National Park hosts a large population of the species, along the banks of the River Dove.
 There are several nature reserves in Gloucestershire supporting large populations of the species near Dymock Woods SSSI.
 There is a Daffodil Walk Trail around several reserves in the spring.
+In addition, various cultivars of N. pseudonarcissus have escaped and become naturalised across the United Kingdom, and can often be found growing on roadsides, in parks, along streams and in areas where bulbs have been deposited alongside other organic material removed from gardens.